rkapl123/OreControl/docs/OREDB.md

 The main rationale was to
 a) follow the structure set up by the xml schemata
 b) have relational intgrity where possible

+Following sql scripts define the tables:
+- MdatTables.sql: all marketdata related tables (marketdata, fixingdata and covariancedata)
+- NettingTables.sql: all tables for nettingset definitions
+- OreParametersTables.sql: all tables for the ore parameter definitions
+- PortfolioTables.sql: all tables for the portfolio definitions
+- PricingengineTables.sql: all tables for the prixing engine definitions
+- ResultsTables.sql: all tables for ORE results.
+- SensitivityanalysisTables.sql: all tables for the sensitivity analysis definitions
+- SimulationTables.sql: all tables for the simulation definitions
+- StresstestTables.sql: all tables for the stresstest definitions
+- TodaysmarketTables.sql: all tables for the todaysmarket definitions
+- TypesTables.sql: all tables for the referenced types.
+- ConventionsTables.sql: all tables for the convention definitions
+- CurveConfigurationTables.sql: all tables for the curve configuration definitions

+For filling the TodaysmarketCurveSpec Table (which is required as a relational reference of curve configuration fields to curve specs) there are trigger definitions on the TodaysmarketTables that define a curve spec for each supported database:
+- TodaysmarketTableTriggerMSSQL.sql
+- TodaysmarketTableTriggerMYSQL.sql

 For details see the [SchemaSpy generated documentation](schemaDoc/index.html)